ethereum/go-ethereum/docs/_getting-started/index.md

 ## Step 1: Generate accounts

 Use the command below to generate an account.
+When you create a new account with Clef, it will generate a new private key, encrypt it according to the [web3 keystore spec](https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition), and store it in the keystore directory.

 ```shell
 clef newaccount --keystore geth-tutorial/keystore